yasinSahyar/userService/README.md

 set of REST APIs for the following endpoints:
 ● POST /api/v1/signup: Sign up as an user of the system, using email & password ● POST /api/v1/signin: Sign in using email & password.
-The system will return the JWT token that can be used to call the APIs that follow ● PUT /api/v1/changePassword: Change user’s password
+The system will return the JWT token that can be used to call the APIs that follow.
+● PUT /api/v1/changePassword: Change user’s password
 ● GET /api/v1/todos?status=[status]: Get a list of todo items.
 Optionally, a status query param can be included to return only items of specific status.
 If not